Tom Paine: Before the Revolution

 Tom also began to write.
 Much of what he wrote remained unpublished, but there were some newspaper articles and letters that have been traditionally credited to him (most articles and letters of the time were unsigned).
 Before long Tom had acquired the skills that would later serve him well.
 Still, he was not much different from any other of the townspeople, and people remembered him mostly as an affable young man with a good political knowledge.

 Then in 1769, Samuel Ollive, Tom's landlord, died, and Tom may have briefly returned home to Thetford.
 But in any case, in 1771, he was back in Lewes and was helping the Ollive family run their business.
 It was also this year that he finally married Elizabeth.

 Throughout this time Tom continued to serve as an exciseman, and he had come to the conclusion that they were underpaid.
-So he went around collecting petitions from his colleagues, and leaving Elizabeth to run the tobacco business, he headed north to London.
-He then went around to various officials and MP's arguing for increased salaries for excisemen.
+So he went around collecting petitions from his colleagues.
+Then leaving Elizabeth to run the tobacco business, he headed north to London.
+He went around to various officials and MP's arguing for increased salaries for excisemen.
 After several months he had accomplished absolutely nothing except irritating a lot of people.
 In fact, he was really pushing the limits, and in some European countries, he would probably had been arrested for petitioning against the government.

 Well, you can guess what happened.
 He got back home, and he was booted from his job again.
 The official reason was being absent from his post, but it was really because he had become a pain in the derrière, something he would soon excel at.
 But things got worse.

 There had been rumors that Tom and Elizabeth weren't getting along, and his long absence in London fueled the gossip.
 The tobacco and snuff business still wasn't doing very well, and the debts began to accumulate.
 There were clearly personal problems and supposedly a local physician visited Tom - who was twice Elizabeth's age - to investigate Tom's lack of fulfillment of his husbandly duties.